-- 6.1 The ESNZ GR's govern stallions at events and reference should be made to the ESNZ GR's for the full text of this rule; - 6.2 In summary, the Person Responsible, riders and handlers of stallions are required to comply with Art 133 of the ESNZ General Regulations.
-Stallions must wear a red ESNZ Stallion bridle tag.
-Under Art 133.7 of the GR's, ESNZ Dressage requires the rider and handler of a stallion to wear approved

-- stallion armbands (one on each arm) or a stallion sash (see note below) at events run under ESNZ rules for Dressage, at all times when the stallion is not confined in a suitable stable/yard/truck/float.
-The rider may however, for the competition, choose to remove the armbands at the completion of the final warm up, just before entering the area around the competition arena where they come under the jurisdiction of the ground jury. - 6.3 Stallion sashes will be phased out and replaced by armbands, but sashes are still permitted to be used by riders/handlers who have already purchased them if they choose to do so.
-Sashes must be worn diagonally across the body. - 6.4 The Specifications for Stallion Armbands: Red (approx 100mm) with a white strip (approx 25mm) and are available for purchase from ESNZ National office.
+- 430.1 The ESNZ GR's govern stallions at events and reference should be made to the ESNZ GR's for the full text of this rule; - 430.2 In summary, the Person Responsible, riders and handlers of stallions are required to comply with ESNZ General Regulations Article 133. - 430.3 Stallions must wear a red ESNZ Stallion bridle tag.
+Under the ESNZ General Regulations Article 133.7, Dressage requires the rider and handler of a stallion to wear approved stallion armbands (one on each arm) or a stallion sash (see note below) at events run under ESNZ rules for Dressage, at all times when the stallion is not confined in a suitable stable/yard/truck/float. - 430.4 The rider may however, for the competition, choose to remove the armbands at the completion of the final warm up, just before entering the area around the competition arena where they come under the jurisdiction of the ground jury. - 430.5 Stallion sashes will be phased out and replaced by armbands, but sashes are still permitted to be used by riders/handlers who have already purchased them if they choose to do so.
+Sashes must be worn diagonally across the body. - 430.6 The Specifications for Stallion Armbands: Red (approx 100mm) with a white strip (approx 25mm) and are available for purchase from ESNZ National office.